jjmontesl/python-clementine-remote/README.md

 Python Clementine Remote
 ========================

-**Python library for the Clementine Music Player remote protocol.**
+**Python library and command line tool for the Clementine Music Player remote protocol.**

 It allows you to connect to Clementine through its network protocol and control the media player.